C++ String begin

 C language

-This example shows how to replace the first character of string using begin function.
+This example demonstrates how to change the initial character of a string by utilizing the begin function.

 Example 3

-Let's see simple example of array class to apply begin function.
+Let's explore a basic example of an array class where we can utilize the begin function.

 #include<iostream>